blobby-bobby/blobby-bobby/README.md

 # 👋 Hello world, I am Bulle

-- 👩‍💻 Frontend Developer who can design 🎨
+- 👩‍💻 Frontend Developer obsessed with design 🎨
 - 🎓 Graduated as Fullstack Developer
 - In France 🥖

 # 😊 About me

 Crafting amusing front-end experiences !
 Caring for app performance, for clean code, and for giving the best user experience possible !
+Love typography, gamedev curious

 # 🧠 Practicing & Working on